refinedev/refine/documentation/docs/api-references/components/layout-wrapper.md

 ## Usage

-Can be used inside custom pages to use global layout with all its customizations.
+`<LayoutWrapper>` can be used inside custom pages to use global layout with all its customizations.

 An example use in a custom page may look like this: